hanakoa/cirrus/README.md

 you'll need a way of doling out **node IDs**.

 Thanks to tools like Docker, we are entering the era of containers, in which applications are expected to be ephemeral.
-Your container (or "Pod" if you use Kubernetes) can go down at any moment.
+Your container (or "Pod," if you use Kubernetes) can go down at any moment.
 If that happens, your app has no way of relinquishing its node ID.

 In short, we need a coordinated solution for managing node IDs.